Francesco Spagnolo

 I am a multidisciplinary scholar focusing on music, digital media, and diaspora studies, as well as a creator and presenter of global cultural content, through books, articles, sound recordings, lectures, performances, exhibitions, and broadcasts.

-I have worked at the University of California, Berkeley since 2010, as the founding Curator of The Magnes Collection of Jewish Art and Life, and as an Associate Adjunct Professor in the Department of Music and the Center for Jewish Studies.
-I am also a Scholar-in-Residence with the Philharmonia Baroque Orchestra in San Francisco.
-Prior to moving to the US, I was an anchor for Italian National Radio (RAI) in Rome, broadcasting daily to millions of listeners nationwide.
+At the University of California, Berkeley (2010-2025) I was the founding Curator of The Magnes Collection of Jewish Art and Life and Associate Professor in the Department of Music and the Center for Jewish Studies.
+I am now an independent curator and visiting professor at international institutions and a Scholar-in-Residence with the Philharmonia Baroque Orchestra in San Francisco.
+Previously, I was an anchor for Italian National Radio (RAI) in Rome, broadcasting daily to millions of listeners nationwide.
 During the Second Intifada, I reported weekly to Rome from Jerusalem.
 In 2021, I worked closely with White House Staff to select a museum object for display in the official residence of the Vice President of the United States (CNN).

 Intersecting textual, visual, and musical cultures, I contribute to academic and cultural heritage institutions, live media and electronic platforms, in Europe, Israel, and the United States.
-I am frequently invited to present at universities, museums, and concert halls worldwide, publish on topics ranging from music to philosophy, film, and literature, and curate exhibitions, live performances, and digital programs.
+I am often invited to present at universities, museums, and concert halls worldwide, publish on music, philosophy, film, and literature, and curate exhibitions, live performances, and digital programs.

 _